 In the Blancpain GT Series, Tordoff participated in the Endurance Cup with Strakka Racing, driving a McLaren 650S GT3.
 In five races, he scored no points and left the championship unclassified in the overall standings.

 Sam Tordoff's #600 Ford Focus RS in 2018

 Return to BTCC in 2018

 After just one year out of BTCC, Tordoff returned to the most popular British championship in 2018.
 He joined Motorbase Performance to drive the #600 Ford Focus RS under the banner of Team GardX Racing.
-His Motorbase teammates are Tom Chilton and James Cole.
+His Motorbase teammates were Tom Chilton and James Cole.
 After scoring two podiums, including a victory at Silverstone, he finished 11th in the points.